Patchwork (board game): Reception

 Patchwork received an Official Recommendation at the 2015 Spiel des Jahres.
 David McMillan, in a review for board game news website Meeple Mountain, states that the game is one of Rosenberg's "finest achievements".

 In a board games review by Wirecutter, Patchwork was described as being "similar to Tetris but with a sewing theme" and a "surprisingly complex challenge".
 McMillan states that the game is deceptively "peaceful and harmonious" on first inspection, but once the game is in progress it becomes evident that the game is "devious and cutthroat".
 He also states that beginners may finish their first few games with negative scores.
 More experienced players may play by "trying to make it impossible for [their] opponent to fill" their quilt.

 An Ars Technica review described it as easy to learn, quick to play, and "filled with a surprising amount of tactics and strategy".
 In a review for the Games and Gaming Round Table of the American Library Association, Thomas Vose stated that Patchwork is an "incredibly satisfying, and low-key game".
 Vose noted that the game's numerous pieces may be a difficulty for libraries hoping to lend it in circulation, but also stated that the game is a "very polished package", with an elegant albeit simple design, and recommended it for library collections.

+As of March 2023, Patchwork is ranked #5 in the "abstract" category, #14 in the "family" category, and #108 overall on BoardGameGeek.com, which is a website that includes rankings of board games based on user-submitted ratings.